Skip to main content

 Permissions

-1. When you're done making changes on GitHub, head back to OpenFn and refresh the connection lists with the the 🔄 button next to the drop down list of available installations.
+1. When you're done making changes on GitHub, head back to OpenFn and refresh the connection lists with the 🔄 button next to the drop down list of available installations.

 Using Version Control & Managing Changes